Promoting Economic Independence

 Proclaiming the Gospel

-Three and a half years ago HOPE Community Project came into being after deciding we could no longer, in good conscience, remain a part of the orphanage system in Haiti.
-We have since operated on rented, begged and borrowed space to run our programs.
-Early in 2017 we realized that we were in a situation where the lack of proper facilities was limiting our program development and implementation.
-In addition, hosting HOPE’s offices in the Brouwer’s living room just wasn’t a reasonable solution.
+In 2015 HOPE Community Project came into being after deciding we could no longer in good conscience remain a part of the orphanage system in Haiti.
+We have since operated on rented, begged and borrowed space to run our family preservation programs.
+Early in 2017, we realized we were in a situation where our lack of facilities was beginning to limit our program development and implementation.

-HOPE has purchased land!
-We now own nearly 2 acres on two adjacent parcels.
-We have completed a comprehensive design process and are in the final preparations to begin construction!
-The first and larger lot will be focused on the community with a medical clinic, a community/education center, a recreation/soccer field, a 3 on 3 half basketball court and other supporting facilities.
-The second lot will be the HOPE Headquarters and Economic Center, which will contain offices for our programs including KOPEDAG (the poultry cooperative), staff apartments and guest housing.
+HOPE purchased land!
+We now own almost 2 acres on two adjacent parcels.
+We have completed a comprehensive design process and the construction of our largest building is well underway!
+The first and larger lot will be focused on the community with a soccer field, 3 on 3 basketball court, clinic and community center.
+The second lot will be HOPE Headquarters and Economic center, which will contain offices for our programs including KOPEDAG (the poultry cooperative), staff apartments and guest housing.

 Below are conceptual site plans of these exciting facilities for the community and HCP.

 What will be the Economic Impact on the local Communities during construction?

 - 40-50 local community members will be hired on a weekly basis performing foundation preparation, masonry, carpentry, metal work, electrical, plumbing and even cooking (a meal will be furnished to the working crew each day).
 Work crews will be rotated on a regular basis to allow all wishing and able to work the opportunity to do so.

 - Every aspect of the project will be constructed on site including fabrication of metal work, doors, cabinetry and furnishings.
 This allows us to provide community tradespeople an opportunity to work and to teach others their trade.